n2ygk/sdrtrunk-wiki/Aliases_V0.3.0.md

 1. Follow the steps in the [attach alias list example](#example-attach-an-alias-list-to-a-decoding-channel) to attach the ABC Trucking alias list to our LTR decoding channel configuration

+**Note:** In the [audio streaming example](#example-audio-streaming) we designated the **ABC Trucking-Buses** alias for audio streaming for the P25 Talkgroup 0013.
+Now that we have attached an LTR talkgroup to this alias and we're using the **ABC Trucking** alias list in the LTR channel configuration, all P25 calls and all LTR calls from both channels will now be streamed over the **ABC Trucking Audio Stream**.

 ![Figure 12: LTR Talkgroup](images/AliasExampleLTRTalkgroup_V0.3.0.png)

 **Figure 12:** LTR Talkgroup